joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 Forecast Evaluation Modules
 ----------------------------------------
-To aid transparency and replicability throughout the AI Weather Quest, registered participants can evaluate their own submitted predictions after a forecast period has passed.
-To evaluate forecasts locally, you will need to use the following modules of the `AI_WQ_package`:
+To aid transparency and replicability throughout the AI Weather Quest, registered participants can evaluate their own submitted forecasts after a forecast period has passed.
+The **AI-WQ-Package** provides dedicated modules for local forecast evaluation:

-- **retrieve_evaluation_data**: Retrieves all the required datasets for local forecast evaluation.
+- **retrieve_evaluation_data**: Downloads all the necessary datasets for local forecast evaluation.
-- **forecast_evaluation**: Includes all the necessary functions to compute area-weighted ranked probability skill scores.
+- **forecast_evaluation**: Contains functions to compute area-weighted Ranked Probability Skill Scores (RPSSs).

-The following lines of code, import these necessary modules:
+To import these modules, use the following:

 .. code-block:: python